 Many thanks for another splendid painting.
 We always new it would never be like her, the quality of the photographs quite frankly were very poor, but you have managed to make Chris very happy.
 He has many happy memories of his first dog Cass.
 Sadly I didnt know Chris then and so have to imagine.
 Anyway we get lots of very favourable comments about Lukes portrait which led Heather and Mike Norris having a picture done of Bobby which they are thrilled with.
 Many thanks for a great job.

-Would you like to see our renovated cottage kitchen photos?
+Would you like to see our Art Studio photos?